rhx1138/gen-my-team/README.md

   * [License](#license)

-# Instillation
+# Installation

-To run the application, the user must include Inquirer 8.2.4, a JavaScript package on NPM
+To run the application, the user must include Inquirer 8.2.4, a JavaScript package on NPM.
+Within your editor, you will see the screenshot instance as your current HTML.

+1. To create your own team, open your terminal within your editor and enter 'node index.js'.

+2. Once you have done this, it will then begin the question prompts to enter your team's details.

+3. After you have added your team members, a 'success' message in the console will print.

+4. Your HTML file should reflect your team details that you entered.

 # Usage